Marble Cake

 Ingredients for this marble cake:

-• Simple pantry Ingredients are required to make this marble pound cake and that is why I think you will love it!
-Here is a break down of the main ingredients - full details in recipe below):
+Simple pantry Ingredients are required to make this marble pound cake and that is why I think you will love it!
+Here is a break down of the main ingredients.
+Full details in recipe below:

-• Cocoa powder - unsweetened cocoa powder is what I use
+- COCOA POWDER: Unsweetened cocoa powder is what I use

 Marble Cake Recipe Variations:

-• For more chocolatey goodness, mix in ¼ cup of chocolate chips with the chocolate cake batter.
+- For more chocolatey goodness, mix in ¼ cup of chocolate chips with the chocolate cake batter.

-• Stir in ½-1 teaspoon of instant coffee granules for more intense chocolate flavor.
+- Stir in ½-1 teaspoon of instant coffee granules for more intense chocolate flavor.

-• Top your cake with ¼ cup of chopped walnuts or pecans for more crunch.
+- Top your cake with ¼ cup of chopped walnuts or pecans for more crunch.

-• To make this cake vegan substitute with flax eggs.
+- To make this cake vegan substitute with flax eggs.
 The basic ratio for the flax seed egg is 1 tablespoon of flax seeds and 3 tablespoons of water to replace 1 egg.
 This recipe uses 3 eggs, so triple this amount.
 You will have to grind the flax seed into powder and whisk it with the water before adding to the cake batter.

 How to make a simple marble cake:

 This very simple marble cake has only a few steps and it comes together pretty quickly - don’t be intimidated about the swirling part - it’s easy and I have more details on the easiest method below.
-Because there is no butter in this marble cake recipe it’s the best marble cake to make in a pinch as theres no need to wait on you butter to soften-which is a total bonus!
+Because there is no butter in this marble cake recipe it’s the best marble cake to make in a pinch as theres no need to wait on your butter to soften-which is a total bonus!
 Here are the simple steps (full instructions below):

-5. Alternate scooping in the different batters into pan - more details below for this easy no fail marble cake method
+- Assemble Cake: Alternate scooping in the different batters into pan - more details below for this easy no fail marble cake method

 How to get Perfect marble swirls in your Marble Cake?